smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M05_create_view_and_edit_text_files/7_lab_create_view_and_edit_text_files.md

 * Reading files using `cat`, `head`, `tail`, and `less`

 > This is foundational for working with **configs**, **logs**, **scripts**, and **incident data** — core skills in cybersecurity and Linux administration.

----

-✅ Would you like:

-* 📥 Export in Markdown for GitHub
-* 🧠 Quiz based on this lab
-* ⏭️ Next lesson: *Set Shell Aliases and Startup Files*

-You're not just reading Linux files now, Shahid — you're writing your own configuration future ✍️🐧